 Note.
-If the ship of restricted area of navigation is covered by the International Code on Intact Stability (2008 IS Code), assumed wind pressure and m shall be taken equal to that for the ship of unrestricted area of navigation.
+If the ship of restricted area of navigation is covered by the International Code on Intact Stability (2008 IS Code), assumed wind pressure and wind gustiness addition shall be taken equal to that for the ship of unrestricted area of navigation.

-The heeling lever l{w2} shall be determined by the formula
+The heeling lever $l{w2}$ shall be determined by the formula